 I know better than to apply logic to the process of feeding kids, but there I was doing exactly that a few weeks ago when I spied the perfect recipe for sesame noodles (aka peanut butter, spaghetti, sesame, etc.) by my friend and mother-of-two Melissa Roberts.
 The logic went as follows:

-If Peanut Butter = Surefire Consumption, and Noodles = Surefire Consumption, therefore Peanut Butter + Noodles = Mom Twice as Sure About Surefire Consumption
+If Peanut Butter = Guaranteed Consumption, and Noodles = Guaranteed Consumption, therefore Peanut Butter + Noodles = Mom Twice as Sure About Guaranteed Consumption

 How long have I been in this parenting business?
 Long enough to know that the surer you are about something, the greater the likelihood of failure.

-I think my six-year-old, sensing my peanut butter-fueled swagger, figured out that she could really twist the knife if she rejected the sesame noodles (which, by the way, were delicious).
+I think my six-year-old, sensing my peanut butter-fueled swagger, figured out that she could really twist the knife if she rejected the sesame noodles (which were delicious).
 And so I never really had a chance.
-Here’s what really kills me: She orders the dish at Chinese restaurants as a matter of course and this homemade version was infinitely better.
+Here’s what really kills me: She orders the dish at Chinese restaurants as a matter of course and this homemade version was definitely almost as satisfying!
 Which she would have found out had she deigned to take a bite.
-My only consolation was that I was able to use the sauce to approximate an appetizer which I used to order at my favorite midtown Japanese sushi restaurant (RIP Expense Account)…a steamed spinach with sesame paste, also known as Goma Ae.
+My only consolation was that I was able to use the sauce to approximate an appetizer which I used to order at my favorite midtown Japanese sushi restaurant (RIP Expense Account)…goma ae, a steamed spinach with sesame paste.
 My other daughter likes both peanut butter and spinach but, well, you can probably guess how that one turned out.